 |The Butterfly Farm||Botanical Garden||Orient Bay, 2.9 mi.
 East of Central St. Martin||the island of St. Martin and Sint Maarten|

-If the idea of spending part of a day surrounded by animals tickles your fancy, you should visit The Butterfly Farm.
+If the thought of spending part of a day at the zoo tickles your fancy, you should visit The Butterfly Farm.
 Explore the beautiful colors of the Saint Martin butterflies and plants at this unique and magical attraction.
 You will find the enclosed area full of caterpillars, cocoons, and butterflies of all sizes.

 |The Butterfly Farm||Zoo||2.9 mi.
 East of Central St. Martin||the island of St. Martin and Sint Maarten|

-Another idea is to go see some of the more popular naturally occurring land formations.
-Other types of natural attractions in St. Martin are summarized right below.
+Another fun idea is to visit some of the more interesting area land formations.
+Other types of natural attractions in St. Martin are listed in the following table.

 |Bay||3.3 mi.
 North-Northeast of Central St. Martin|